 Connecticut Asset Protection Attorneys

-The Asset Protection Trust is used as an alternative to outright distribution when the amount of inheritance is expected to be substantial (generally more than $100,000).
-Its protective features are promoted as gifts to the beneficiary that cannot be obtained without formal estate planning.
+This type of trust is used as an alternative to outright distribution when the amount of inheritance is expected to be substantial (generally more than $100,000).
+Its protective features are promoted as gifts to the beneficiary that cannot be obtained without formal estate and asset protection planning.
+These trusts can be a great asset protection tool for you and your family.

-2. What are the benefits of an Asset Protection Trust?
+What are the Benefits of an Asset Protection Trust?

 By receiving inheritance in a trust, rather than receiving inheritance outright, the beneficiary can protect assets from various threats: